-A Nineveh type repentance is needed for nations who have withdrawn from godly leadership and are being influenced by the ungodly.
-Many nations once under the umbrella of God's protective hand have now distanced themselves from His abundant provisions, having allowed tares to be sown among the wheat, and are suffering the fate for having done so!
+Nineveh type repentance is needed for nations who have withdrawn from godly leadership and are being influenced by the ungodly.
+Many nations previously under the umbrella of God's protective hand have now distanced themselves from His abundant provisions, having allowed tares to be sown among the wheat, and are suffering the fate for having done so.

 The tares at first resemble wheat (a deceptive feature) but have no real value other than to undermine the enhancement of productivity of the wheat.
 The enemy (Satan) is in opposition to any nation, or individual, that is under the influence of God's Word, and attempts to plant tares (to countermand that Word) as was accomplished, through the serpent (Satan's tool of deception), in the Garden of Eden.